mr4tt/zotbot/README.md

 - [What HBO’s “Chernobyl” Got Right, and What It Got Terribly Wrong | The New Yorker](https://www.newyorker.com/news/our-columnists/what-hbos-chernobyl-got-right-and-what-it-got-terribly-wrong)

 - [Phosphorus Saved Our Way of Life—and Now Threatens to End It](https://www.newyorker.com/magazine/2023/03/06/phosphorus-saved-our-way-of-life-and-now-threatens-to-end-it) - Fertilizers filled with the nutrient boosted our ability to feed the planet.
 Today, they’re creating vast and growing dead zones in our lakes and seas.

-- [New research into why woodpeckers don’t get concussions busts a popular myth](https://arstechnica.com/science/2022/07/study-woodpeckers-heads-behave-more-like-hammers-than-shock-absorbers/) - Absorption of the head's kinetic energy would actually impair the bird's pecking ability.

 # wikipedia
 - [National conventions for writing telephone numbers](https://en.wikipedia.org/w/index.php?title=National_conventions_for_writing_telephone_numbers&oldid=1217990549) - National conventions for writing telephone numbers vary by country.
 The International Telecommunication Union (ITU) publishes a recommendation entitled Notation for national and international telephone numbers, e-mail addresses and Web addresses.
 Recommendation E.123 specifies the format of telephone numbers assigned to telephones and similar commun...